-Judging by its ingredients alone, 4Health Untamed Dog Food looks like an above-average dry product.
+Based on its ingredients alone, 4Health Untamed looks like an above-average dry kibble.

 As a group, the brand features an average protein content of 29% and a mean fat level of 17%.
 Together, these figures suggest a carbohydrate content of 46% for the overall product line.

 Which means this 4Health product line contains…

 Above-average protein.
 Near-average fat.
 And below-average carbs when compared to other dry kibbles.

 However, when you consider the protein-boosting effect of the lentils, chickpeas, flaxseed and the multiple pea products, this looks like the profile of a kibble containing just a moderate amount of meat.

 4Health Untamed is a grain-free dry dog food using a moderate amount of named meat meals as its dominant source of animal protein, thus earning the brand 4 stars.

 However, it’s unfortunate the company chose to include so much plant-based protein in its recipe.
 Otherwise, we would have been compelled to award this product a higher rating.